 Make sure you consume between 1,200 and 1,500 calories every day.
-The contestants on “Survivor” usually don’t eat nearly that many, but no one is potentially paying you a million dollars to starve yourself.
-According to the National Institute of Diabetes and Digestive and Kidney Diseases, very-low-calorie diets are meant to be done under a doctor’s supervision for short periods in order to lower the health problems of the morbidly obese.
+The contestants on "Survivor" usually don't eat nearly that many, but no one is potentially paying you a million dollars to starve yourself.
+According to the National Institute of Diabetes and Digestive and Kidney Diseases, very-low-calorie diets are meant to be done under a doctor's supervision for short periods in order to lower the health problems of people with severe obesity.

 Base your diet on tropical fruits.
 Coconuts, bananas and pineapples have all appeared on "Survivor," and they are all good for you.
 According to the University of Florida Extension, tropical fruits typically contain high levels of vitamin C, potassium and even some calcium.